hpc4cmb/toast-workshop-ucsd-2019/README.md

 ## Preliminary agenda

 We will have snacks (nut-free) and coffee when the workshop starts on Monday afternoon and then breakfast/mid-morning/mid-afternoon breaks.
-For lunch we will walk to the UCSD food court and everyone can buy their own lunch.
+For lunch we will walk to the [UCSD food court at the Price Center](https://blink.ucsd.edu/facilities/services/general/personal/dining.html) and everyone can buy their own lunch.

 ### Monday October 14th (afternoon only)